-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, it's just a jump to the left, and a step to the right.
 But it's the stupid puzzles that really drive you insane...

 On the off-chance it's not obvious, no, not a fan.
 Feel free to comment about how wrong that is, but bear in mind that all I shall hear is the buzzing of infinite bees.
 On the other hand, it does have Christopher Lee in it, and Christopher Lee in a game is at least a novelty.
 (In case you're some cultural ignoramus, he's the guy who played the mad scientist in Gremlins 2 (opens in new tab), and also some other roles.)

 Yes, you did indeed just see Christopher Lee describe sexual lubricant.
 Good morning.

 The Rocky Interactive Horror Game (which is based on an older one for ZX Spectrum and similar platforms) is an adventure that's a bit like Dizzy, if Dizzy was cheerfully confused about his sexuality and had to explore a house full of condom dispensers, deathtraps and fireballs.
 Fucked Up World Dizzy, if you will.
 You play as either Brad ("Bounder!") or Janet ("Cad!"), with the other getting captured by Frank, Columbia, Magenta and their clan and turned into stone.
 To rescue them, you need to collect all the pieces of the Demedusa machine.
 The catch isn't that in just 30 minutes, the house is going to blast off into space forever.
 It's that extra-terrestrial abduction is the least of your problems.